yracine/device-type.myneurio/readme.md

 /*******************************************************************************************************************/

-9) (optional) After instantiation of MyNeurio and My Appliance Objects, you can enable more tracing at the device level (if needed)
+8) (optional) After instantiation of MyNeurio and My Appliance Objects, you can enable more tracing at the device level (for debugging only, can affect performance)

 /*******************************************************************************************************************/